 The Lake County Sheriff’s Office has over 30 cases in “Cold Case” status, dating back to 1966.
 Ranging from homicide or undetermined / suspicious deaths, to missing persons where foul play is suspected, to unidentified remains, to sexual battery.
 Some persons were the victim of a combination of these crimes.

 Through Parabon Snapshot, using the known DNA profile of an unidentified suspect or victim, we can generate a probable likeness of that person’s face, hair color, eye color, ancestry and skin color, to “see” them for the first time.
-(See case: “Unidentified Sexual Battery Suspect - Tavares - 2007”)
+(See case: “Unidentified Sexual Battery Suspect - Tavares - 2007”) This case is currently undergoing Familial DNA testing to attempt to identify the suspect.

-These cutting edge investigative techniques allow our Cold Case Team the opportunity to work with scientists, anthropologists and forensic genealogists from all over the country in an effort to bring closure to our cold cases.
+These cutting-edge investigative techniques allow our Cold Case Team the opportunity to work with scientists, anthropologists, and forensic genealogists from all over the country in an effort to bring closure to our cold cases.

 However, the Cold Case Team needs your help!
 The most important piece of the puzzle, more important perhaps than modern technology, is old fashioned tips from concerned citizens.
 Oftentimes, one phone call from a witness is what breaks a case after years on the cold case shelf.